matteocrippa/awesome-swift/README.md

 * [Mockingjay](https://github.com/kylef/Mockingjay) - An elegant library for stubbing HTTP requests with ease.
 * [Mockit](https://github.com/sabirvirtuoso/Mockit) - A simple mocking framework, inspired by the famous Mockito for Java.
 * [MockSwift](https://github.com/leoture/MockSwift) - Mock Framework that uses the power of property wrappers.
-* [Mockingbird](https://github.com/Farfetch/mockingbird) - Simplify software testing, by easily mocking any system using HTTP/HTTPS, allowing a team to test and develop against a service that is not complete, unstable or just to reproduce planned cases.

 ### Text
 *A collection of text projects.* [back to top](#readme)